7 Best Running Shoes For Hiking in 2024

 What makes it the best?

-Salomon XA Pro 3D v9 epitomizes protection, standing out as a heavy-duty option.
+Salomon XA Pro 3D v9 epitomises protection, standing out as a heavy-duty option.
 Its solid midsole, 3D chassis technology, and sturdy yet breathable upper collectively deliver exceptional protection throughout.
 Extensive lab testing confirms it's the most durable hiking running shoe.

 The midsole strikes a perfect balance between cushioning and ground feel, boasting a 31.7/19.2 mm stack.
 This design effectively absorbs impact upon landing and shields the foot from potential debris thanks to its dense foam composition, which proves to be 17.9% more resilient than the average.
 This firm cushioning promotes confident strides, even when carrying heavy loads, as it remains resistant to bottoming out.